kdsuneraavinash/ballerina-shell/README.md

 - **shell** - Module including all the base evaluation classes.
 This has all the base components to evaluate and run a string.
 All other components are built on top of this module.
 You may find the source code for this module [here](shell).
 - **shell-cli** - A command-line interface built on top of shell.
 Includes multi-line inputs, color-coded outputs, keyword-based auto-completion, etc...
 You may find the source code for this module [here](shell-cli).

-## Limitations and Known Issues
+## Known Issues

 - **Imports must be done with a prefix** - All the imports must be done by explicitly stating the prefix.
 The following syntax must be used to declare an import.
 Also, the import library should also be in the class-path.
-(TODO)
+Imports are lazy.
+Which means imports are actually used only when you try to use them.

   ```
     import [org-name /] module-name [version sem-ver] as import-prefix;